khanhvo198/TodoAppMVC/README.md

 After that, visit ```localhost:8080``` and try it

 # Try it on web
-You can this on [website](https://mystic-springboot-mvc.herokuapp.com/)
+You can try it on [website](https://mystic-springboot-mvc.herokuapp.com/)

 # Main feature: